SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: Related Work

 \subsection{Parallel/Distributed MWM Algorithms}

-As mentioned earlier, MWM is the ideal crossbar scheduling policy, but its most efficient algorithmic implementation~\cite{EdmondsKarp1972} has a prohibitively high computational complexity of $O(N^3)$.
+As mentioned earlier, \modifiedHL{ MWM is the ideal crossbar scheduling policy in the sense that it can achieve 100\% throughput and that it has delay performance conjectured to be optimal, } but its most efficient implementation~\cite{EdmondsKarp1972} has a prohibitively high computational complexity of $O(N^3)$.
 This dilemma has motivated the development of a few parallel or distributed algorithms that, by distributing this computational cost across multiple processors (nodes), bring down the per-node computational complexity.

 The most representative among them are \cite{Fayyazi04ParallelMWM,BayatiPrabhakarShahEtAl2007Iterative,BayatiShahSharma2008MWMMaxProduct,AtallaCudaGiacconeEtAl2013BPAssist}.
 A parallel algorithm with a sub-linear per-node computational complexity of $O(\sqrt{N}\log^2 N)$ was proposed in~\cite{Fayyazi04ParallelMWM} for computing MWM exactly in a bipartite graph.
 However, this algorithm requires the use of $O(N^3)$ processors.
 Another two~\cite{BayatiPrabhakarShahEtAl2007Iterative,BayatiShahSharma2008MWMMaxProduct} belong to the family of distributed iterative algorithms based on belief-propagation (BP).
 In this family, the input ports engage in multiple iterations of message exchanges with the output ports to learn enough information about the lengths of all $N^2$ VOQs so that each input port can decide on a distinct output port to match with.
 The resulting matching either is, or is close to, the MWM.
 Note that the BP-based algorithms are simply parallel algorithms to compute the MWM: the total amount of computation, or the total number of messages needed to be exchanged, is still $O(N^3)$, but is distributed evenly across the input and the output ports (\ie $O(N^2)$ work for each input/output port).
 It was shown in~\cite{AtallaCudaGiacconeEtAl2013BPAssist} that BP can also be used to boost the performance of other (non-BP-based) distributed iterative algorithms such as iLQF~\cite{McKeown1995iLQF}.
 However, the ``BP assistance" part alone has a total computational complexity of $O(N^2)$, or $O(N)$ per port.